gcsescience.com 29 gcsescience.com

 An alloy is a mixture of

-metals which has different (improved)
+different (improved)

-from the metal elements which make
+properties from the metal elements that make

 it.

-The figures given for percentages of elements in an alloy
+given for percentages of elements in an alloy

 are for guidance only,